Grebe

 Clark’s Grebes (Aechmophorus clarkii)

-The Clark’s Grebes (Aechmophorus clarkii) – also known as Mexican Grebe – is a North American grebe that is native to Canada, Mexico, and the United States.
+The Clark’s Grebes (Aechmophorus clarkii) – also known as the Mexican Grebe – is a North American grebe that is native to Canada, Mexico, and the United States.

-This large grebe is identified by its long, swan-like neck, and contrasting black and white plumage.
+This large grebe is identified by its long, swan-like neck and contrasting black and white plumage.

 The Clark’s Grebe is a white-faced version of the Western Grebe, and until the 1980s, it was thought to be a pale morph (genetic mutation) of the Western Grebe.
-However, these two species rarely interbreed – probably due to differences in face and bill coloration, or advertising calls.
+However, these two species rarely interbreed – probably due to differences in face and bill colouration or advertising calls.

-It was named after John Henry Clark – a 19th-century American surveyor, naturalist, and collector.
+It was named after John Henry Clark, a 19th-century American surveyor, naturalist, and collector.

 Clark's Grebes in the Middle of the Sea